wurstscript/wurstscript.github.io/_doc/manual/conventions.md

 Do not sort the function declarations alphabetically, and do not separate regular functions from extension methods.
 Instead, put related stuff together, so that someone reading the class from top to bottom would be able to follow the logic of what's happening.
 Choose an order (either higher-level stuff first, or vice versa) and stick to it.
 The API of a package should be at the top, immediately visible once opening it, including a hot doc description.

 Put nested classes next to the code that uses those classes.
-If the classes are intended to be used externally and aren't referenced inside the class, put them in the end, after the companion object.
+If the classes are intended to be used externally and aren't referenced inside the class, put them in the end.

 #### Interface implementation

 When implementing an interface, keep the implementing members in the same order as members of the interface (if necessary, interspersed with additional private methods used for the implementation)